blondie7575/WeeGUI/Documentation.md

 <tr><th>Assembly</th><th>Applesoft</th></tr><tr><td><pre>
 X:		WGPendingClick

-Returns in X:		X coordinate of click, or $ff if none Returns in Y:		Y coordinate of click, if any
+Returns in X:		X coordinate of click, or $FF if none Returns in Y:		Y coordinate of click, if any
 </td><td>
 Not available